ccamiletti/objectivepartners-test/README.md

 - [Docker Compose (1.21.2)](https://docs.docker.com/compose/install/)

-# Docker containers.
+# Docker containers

 ## Create containers
-To create punkapi database, we are using Docker-compose to build a mysql container (also an 'adminer container' to have access to the database. you can see the credential in docker-compose.yml).
+To create punkapi database, we are going to use docker-compose to build a mysql docker container (also an 'adminer container' to have access to the database. you can see the credential in docker-compose.yml).

 To create the containers, please run the follow command (inside of the docker folder)

 - docker-compose up -d

-# REST API, PunkApi application
+# REST API

 This is a example of a Spring-Boot application providing a REST API.